Longtime Minnesota Lynx assistant Jim Petersen leaving

 MINNEAPOLIS (AP) -- Longtime Minnesota Lynx assistant coach Jim Petersen says he is leaving the three-time champions.

-Peterson is also a popular television analyst for the Minnesota Timberwolves.
+Petersen is also a popular television analyst for the Minnesota Timberwolves.
 He said Friday he wants to make more time for his family and personal life.

 Petersen spent eight years as an assistant under coach Cheryl Reeve, helping the Lynx become one of the WNBA's model franchises.
 The Lynx won titles in 2011, 2013 and 2015 and went to the finals two other times.